fustyles/Ameba/README.md

 ## 7. RTC Time Synchronization via HTTP Header Parsing and Gemini Timezone Conversion

-Time awareness on an embedded device without an NTP library is a non-trivial problem.
-The new version of fuClaw solves it with an even more elegant approach: piggybacking on the HTTP `Date:` header that already exists in every Telegram long-polling response, obtaining GMT time at zero additional network cost.
+Time awareness on an embedded device without an NTP library is a non-trivial problem. fuClaw solves it with an elegant approach: piggybacking on the HTTP `Date:` header that already exists in every Telegram long-polling response, obtaining GMT time at zero additional network cost.

 ### HTTP Header Parasitic Time Extraction
 Inside the `getTelegramMessage()` polling loop, the firmware simultaneously extracts the `Date:` field from the HTTP response header into a `getTime` string while reading the message body.
-When `rtcYear == 0` (not yet initialized) and `rtcUpdateStatus` is `false` (not yet successfully synced), it immediately calls `rtcInitialTime(getTime)` with that GMT time string. **No extra network request is needed** — the time data rides entirely on the Telegram communication that was already necessary.
+When `rtcYear == 0` (not yet initialized) or `rtcUpdateStatus` is `false` (not yet successfully synced), it immediately calls `rtcInitialTime(getTime)` with that GMT time string. **No extra network request is needed** — the time data rides entirely on the Telegram communication that was already necessary.

-### Gemini Handles Timezone Conversion
+### Gemini Handles Timezone Conversion — Without Search
-`rtcInitialTime()` receives the ready-made GMT time string and uses `geminiSearchRequest()` to ask Gemini to convert it to the local time for the configured `timeZone`.
-The prompt enforces a strict pure-JSON response (no Markdown, no explanation text, first character must be `{`).
-Once the response is successfully parsed, `rtcUpdateStatus` is set to `true` as a sync-complete flag, preventing repeated initialization.
+`rtcInitialTime()` receives the GMT time string and calls `geminiChatRequest(prompt, false)` — a standard chat request with the lightweight `systemContentNoTools` prompt and no tool definitions — asking Gemini to convert the GMT time to the configured `timeZone`.
+The prompt enforces a strict pure-JSON response (no Markdown, no explanation text, first character must be `{`, last must be `}`).
+Once the response is successfully parsed by ArduinoJson, individual fields (`rtcYear`, `rtcMonth`, `rtcDay`, `rtcHour`, `rtcMinute`, `rtcSecond`) are extracted and `rtcUpdateStatus` is set to `true` as a sync-complete flag, preventing repeated initialization.
 The firmware then calls `rtc.SetEpoch()` to compute the epoch timestamp and writes it to the hardware RTC via `rtc.Write(initTime)`.

 ### Scheduling Only Runs When RTC Is Ready
 The `task_time_scheduling` background task checks `rtcYear == 0` before each evaluation cycle.
 If the RTC has not been initialized, the task executes `continue` to **skip the current cycle entirely** — with no retry logic and no function calls.
 This "skip rather than misfire" strategy ensures scheduled tasks never trigger based on an unreliable clock state.
 Once the clock is ready, scheduling evaluation retrieves the current formatted local time string via `getRtcTimeString()` and injects it directly into the Gemini task prompt for comparison.